osinstom/P4-OvS/Documentation/topics/p4/design.md

 <img src="software-architecture.png" width="500" alt="Software architecture">
 </p>

+## Implementation decisions

+### Port allocation

+The OpenFlow version of Open vSwitch differentiates datapath-level port numbers and OpenFlow-level port numbers.
+The `ofproto-dpif` provides the mapping between OpenFlow ports and datapath-level ports.
+In case of P4 we cannot do such a mapping, because a port number can be used explicitly in a P4 program, which uses port numbers at the datapath level.
+Therefore:

+- if a user doesn't specify a port number when adding it by using `ofport_request` a port number will be automatically allocated by a datapath.
+- if a user specifies a port number P4-OvS will try to allocate the given port number in the datapath.

+The natural consequence of above is that a port number must be unique across Open vSwitch.
+In case of classic Open vSwitch a port number must be unique for a given bridge.
+For P4-OvS a user must request port number, which is not used by any of P4 bridge.

+**Note!** If a user will specify a port number, which is already in use P4-OvS will return an error and will allocate a new port number.

 ## Usage

 P4-OvS follows the usage model of Open vSwitch.
 The bridge and ports are configured with `ovs-vsctl`.